melbaldove/jack-compiler/README.md

 # jack-compiler

-Compiles Jack to Hack VM commands.
+Jack compiler for the Hack virtual machine.

 ### Usage
 Run with cargo: